-Members may be organized in groups for decision-making purposes.
+The LLC’s Operating Agreement may organize its Members in different groups for decision-making purposes.
 Decision-making rights belong to the group, represented by a designated representative, rather than the members directly.

 What Titles Do LLC Members Have?

-The owners of LLCs are typically called Members.
-One reason to use the term Manager is that Delaware law uses this term.
+Members is typically the name for the owners of an LLC.
+One reason to use the term Member is that Delaware law uses this term.

 LLC Members can simultaneously hold many different titles/positions in an LLC.
 When signing on behalf of the LLC, it is important LLC member-managers list their title as manager, President, or whatever official title they hold to show that they are acting in that capacity and not personally.
-Often times members will hold the three common officer positions President, Secretary and Treasurer.
+Usually, members will hold the three common officer positions: President, Secretary and Treasurer.
 One person can hold all three positions, or they can be different members or third parties.

 How to Add LLC Members

 First, you should refer to your operating agreement to see who can be admitted as members and how to document their interests.
 Next, draft an “Amended and Restated” Operating Agreement that will replace your old one.
 Add the name of the new Member(s) in the list of members, as well as the sections listing how many Voting and Nonvoting Units each owns.
 Finally, list the capital contribution for the new members, which is what they paid into the company for their ownership.
 You may also draft a unanimous member resolution stating that all of the existing members approve the addition of the the new members to the company.

 What Is the Maximum Number of Members in an LLC?

 The number of members you can have in an LLC is technically unlimited.
 However, closely-held businesses and family businesses often utilize the LLC structure.
 Conversely, businesses that have hundreds or thousands of owners / shareholders typically incorporate as corporations.